survivejs/website-cf-assets/README.md

 ## Using workers

+The repository includes the following workers:

+* `get-images` returns a JSON of all the images uploaded to Cloudflare Images
+* `get-cached-image` allows you to fetch an image from Cloudflare cache to avoid hitting Cloudflare Images directly as doing this is cheaper

-To get started, copy `denoflare.tpl.json` as `.denoflare` and make sure you [denoflare](https://denoflare.dev/) installed.
-To run the worker locally, use `vr serve-get-images`.
+To get started with the workers, copy `denoflare.tpl.json` as `.denoflare` and make sure you [denoflare](https://denoflare.dev/) installed.

+To run a worker locally, use `vr worker:serve-<worker name>`.

-To publish, use `publish-get-images`.
+To publish, use `worker:publish-<worker name>`.
 For this, you have to take care to configure Cloudflare first so that workers are enabled.

-Once it's running, you'll have something like `https://get-images.mynamespace.workers.dev/` and you can access the images over the web.
-The resource is useful when you have to use the images elsewhere (i.e. for static generation).
+Once it's running, you'll have something like `https://<worker name>.mynamespace.workers.dev/` available for the worker.

 ## Reference